-Introduction: Special teams are emergency services resources immediately deployable to support incidents, disasters, and other emergencies requiring specialized personnel, equipment, and resources.
+Purpose: Special teams are emergency services resources immediately deployable to support incidents, disasters, and other emergencies requiring specialized personnel, equipment, and resources.
 Of the 210 square miles of land in Jefferson County, a vast portion of that are wild lands that span the Blue Ridge Mountains, the Potomac River basin, and central areas throughout the county used for hunting, trapping and recreation.
-Of the population in Jefferson County, the majority (29.9%) represents the vibrant and active age group of 25-44 years of age, and 32% of our households have children under the age of 18 residing within.
-These statistics ensure that there is a high probability of the need for an ATV/UTV/Snowmobile (collectively referred to as ATV) response team.

-The Jefferson County All-Terrain Response Team (JCART) was created to respond to emergencies in geographical areas that may be inaccessible to standard fire apparatus, or powered all-terrain vehicles will significantly improve a search scenario.
-Inaccessible geographical areas are considered to be any area with severe terrain that consist of densely populated trees, brush, or rock, and slick or impassable driving conditions caused by mud, ice, extreme weather, deep snow, marsh, or wetland areas.
+The Jefferson County All-Terrain Response Team (JCART) was created to respond to emergencies in geographical areas that may be inaccessible to standard fire apparatus or powered all-terrain vehicles will significantly improve a search scenario.
+Inaccessible geographical areas are any area with severe terrain that consist of densely populated trees, brush, or rock, and slick or impassable driving conditions caused by mud, ice, extreme weather, deep snow, marsh, or wetland areas.
 A search scenario is any incident in which a land search is necessary.

-Purpose: The purpose of this Operational Guideline is to establish and direct the participation of a county-wide all-terrain Response Team, under the direction of the Jefferson County Fire and Rescue Association (JCFRA) - or designee.
-The establishment of the Jefferson County All-Terrain Response Team (JCART) allows for rapid deployment of the team to respond to an incident or emergency within the geographical area of Jefferson County, or surrounding jurisdictions, to provide necessary resources to affect a search, rescue, or extrication of a patient.
+The purpose of this Operational Guideline is to establish and direct the participation of a county-wide allterrain Response Team.
+The establishment of the Jefferson County All Terrain Response Team (JCART) allows for rapid deployment of the team to respond to an incident or emergency within the geographical area of Jefferson County, or surrounding jurisdictions, to provide necessary' resources to affect a search, rescue, or extrication of a patient.

 Team Membership: Any emergency responder with an affiliation to a Fire Department, including the JCESA, within Jefferson County is eligible to join the JCART.
 JCART will be overseen by the Jefferson County Fire and Rescue Association - or designee.

-Membership Oversight: An authorized representative (i.e. Fire Chief, EMS Chief, etc.) of each department will be responsible for the approval of a members association with the JCART.
-Each member's host department must accept full responsibility for the liability of that member responding on emergency incidents in participation with the JCART.

-Membership: Membership in the JCART is solely voluntary, and each member accepts the responsibility and liability of membership.
+An authorized representative (i.e., Fire Chief, EMS Chief, etc.) of each department will be responsible for the approval of a member's association with the JCART.
+Each member's host department must accept full responsibility for the liability of that member responding on emergency incidents and participation.
+Membership in the JCART is solely voluntary, and each member accepts the responsibility and liability of membership.
 Each member, or department, is required to provide their own ATV for the purposes outlined within this operational guideline, and understand that there is no provided gear, liability insurance, or other maintenance/oversight of the equipment used in acceptance of membership on the JCART.
-Each member must have the ability to transport the ATV to the emergency scene.
-Through membership, the member agrees to abide by the minimum ATV standards outlined within this guidance.
-By responding to an incident following the activation of the team, the member agrees to abide by the incident command system, and accepts any and all standards provided within this operational guideline.
-Additionally, the member understands that s/he will utilize his/her ATV at his/her own risk of damage to the vehicle, personal injury or death.
+Each member agrees to abide by the minimum ATV standards outlined within this guidance.
+By responding to an incident following the activation of the team, the member agrees to abide by the incident command system and accepts all standards provided within this operational guideline.
+Additionally, the member understands that s/he will utilize his/her ATV at his/her own risk of damage to the vehicle, personal injury, or death.

 Activation of the Team: In the event a determination is made that one or more ATV's could benefit the outcome of the circumstances, the incident commander or other authority on scene/responding will request of the Jefferson County Communication Center (ECC) to alert for the JCART.
-Similar to that of the Jefferson County Swift Water Team, the ECC will alert the team to respond.
+Like that of the Jefferson County Swift Water Team, the ECC will alert the team to respond.
 In addition to emergency activation, the JCART can be activated for the purpose of stand-by events and other mass gatherings.
 In this case, prior planning and communications is necessary.

 Definition and Minimum Standards: Only ATVs, UTVs, and snowmobiles are authorized to respond in an activation of JCART.
-For the purpose of this document ATVs, UTVs, and snowmobiles are collectively referred to as ATVs.
+For this document ATVs, UTVs, and snowmobiles are collectively referred to as ATVs.
 Absolutely no dirt bikes or mountain bikes are to be used in conjunction with the JCART.